Teach Your Kids Healthy Body Boundaries

 - Teach them to trust their feelings.
 If it doesn’t feel right, it probably isn’t.

-- If they feel uncomfortable or confused, or dislike the way someone approaches, interacts, threatens or touches them, tell them to get away as soon as possible.
+- If they feel uncomfortable or confused, or dislike the way someone approaches, touches, or interacts with them, tell them to get away as soon as possible.

 - Coach them to forcefully say, "I don’t like that,” or “Stop touching me."

 - Make sure they know to tell you right away.
-If you aren’t available, tell another trusted adult.
+If you aren’t available, tell them who in your community is another trusted adult.
 If that adult doesn’t believe them or take action, tell another adult.

 - Assure them that you can handle anything they tell you – you will always listen, believe them, and calmly take appropriate action.

-Role-playing is a great way to start a conversation about touch.
-Through role-play, you and your children can practice the rules for safe touches.
+Teaching your children about healthy body boundaries allows you and your children to practice the rules for safe touches.

 Teach and Practice the "What if?"
 Game